basil-kh/Ecommerce/README.md

 yarn install
 ```

-Then for the client(ecomfront) run:
+Then for the client("ecomfront") run:

 ```
 yarn start
 ```

-and for the backend(ecomback) run:
+and for the backend("ecomback") run:

 ```
 yarn devStart